davbo/blog/content/posts/yara-matching-and-webassembly.md

 Everything up to this point is me justifying to myself what kind of parser to create.

-That same tutorial recommended the [pom][pom] parser combinator library, which I decided to use to create my [yara parser][yara-parser].
+That same tutorial recommended the [pom][pom] parser combinator library.
+Which I used to create my [yara parser][yara-parser].
 It didn't take long at all to get a working parser for simple yara files.
-There are a whole bunch of features I'm ignoring for now to keep it simple.
+There are some features I'm ignoring for now though, in order to keep it simple and get a proof of concept working.

 Here's an example of a yara rule and the parser output.